tfpk/lifetimekata/exercises/00_welcome/README.md

 ## So what's this book about then?

-There are places where the rust compiler is unable to figure out lifetimes, and needs the programmer to explicitly specify this.
+There are places where the Rust compiler is unable to figure out lifetimes, and needs the programmer to explicitly specify this.
 This book is to help you improve at writing explicit lifetimes (things like `&'a str`).
 And that starts with the next chapter!